nextcloud/all-in-one/manual-install/readme.md

 Now you should be ready to go with `sudo docker-compose up`.

 ## Docker profiles
 The default profile of `latest.yml` only provide the minimum necessary services: nextcloud, database, redis and apache.
-To get optional services collabora, onlyoffice, talk, talk-recording, clamav, imaginary or fulltextsearch use additional arguments for each of them, for example `--profile collabora`.
+To get optional services collabora, talk, talk-recording, clamav, imaginary or fulltextsearch use additional arguments for each of them, for example `--profile collabora`.
 (Note: there is no clamav image for arm64).

 For a complete all-in-one with collabora use `sudo docker-compose --profile collabora --profile talk --profile talk-recording --profile clamav --profile imaginary --profile fulltextsearch up`.
 (Note: there is no clamav image for arm64).